MOD Sandbox Grant 2017 ‐ 2019

-As a result, TriMet is the first US transit agency to release a multimodal trip planner that incorporates shared-use mobility service providers, including BIKETOWN, car2go, Lyft (pilot only participation), Uber and Zipcar.
-This is a fundamental step towards providing our customers with convenient, personalized door-to-door travel options.
+As a result, TriMet was the first US transit agency to release a multimodal trip planner that incorporatesd shared-use mobility service providers, including BIKETOWN, car2go, Lyft (pilot only participation), Uber and Zipcar.
+This was a fundamental step towards providing our customers with convenient, personalized door-to-door travel options.

 TriMet’s FTA MOD Sandbox Project included the following deliverables: